Aiken Taylor Award in Modern American Poetry

 of the life

-The presentation of the Aiken Taylor Award to Marie Ponsot will take place on Wednesday, March 25 at 4:30 p.m. in Convocation Hall, on the campus of the University of the South.
-It will be followed by a reading of her poetry.
-On Tuesday evening, March 24 at 4:30 p.m., poet, editor, and critic David Yezzi (Johns Hopkins University, the New Criterion, and the Hopkins Review) will give a lecture on Ponsot’s poetic career in the McGriff Alumni House.
+The presentation of the Aiken Taylor Award to Marie Ponsot took place on Wednesday, March 25 at 4:30 p.m. in Convocation Hall, on the campus of the University of the South.
+It was followed by a reading of her poetry.
+On Tuesday evening, March 24 at 4:30 p.m., poet, editor, and critic David Yezzi (Johns Hopkins University, the New Criterion, and the Hopkins Review) gave a lecture on Ponsot’s poetic career in the McGriff Alumni House.

 Previous Aiken Taylor Award Winners